Mats01/portfolio/blog/My_2015_summer_project.md

 *Note: to understand what I am writing about here it’’s helpful to first take a look at the app:*
 [https://pomodoro.farmoredifferent.com/](https://pomodoro.farmoredifferent.com/)

+## An introduction

+I started working on the pomodoro webapp when I was 15, and it was my first coding project of any kind.
+I’ve come to find that starting coding early was really usefull to me later on.
+I really think that even just getting exposed to these complex concepts early helps a lot later on if you are trying to have a career in coding.

-Firstly, I must say that the reason I started coding my own web app at 15 was entirely thanks to my cousin Marko The Developer.
-Not only by being a great example of what I could achieve I chose to become a developer, but also by actually telling me to go and make a time tracking app. (*I now realize the importance of staring to learn coding early.
-Even just getting exposed to these complex concepts early helps a lot* *later on**.)*
+I didn't, however, start all of my own.
+Everybody could use a little push in finding what to do and getting the necessary motivation to start working on *something.* For me this push was  my cousin Marko The Developer.
+He wasn't only a great example of what I could achieve I chose to become a developer, but he also pushed me in the right direction by actually telling me to go and make a time tracking app.

 So, with this direction and encouragement, I got started.